hector6872/md-nugget-notifier/README.md

    ```bash
    brew install terminal-notifier
    ```
-   `md-nugget-notifier` will automatically detect it, display native macOS banners, and configure click actions.
+   `md-nugget-notifier` will automatically detect it, display native macOS banners with clean editor icons, and configure click actions.

 2. **Or use the `--alert` / `-a` modal dialog (Zero extra dependencies):**
    ```bash
    md-nugget-notifier --dir /path/to/your/notes --alert
    ```
-   This displays an instant native macOS pop-up modal on your screen.
+   This displays an interactive macOS pop-up modal with **"Open Note"** and **"Close"** buttons.

 ---